lamastex/scalable-data-science/_sds/2/2/db/dbcArchive.md

 # databricks archive files for the course

-Follow these steps to gwt all the course notebooks into your community edition at once.
+Follow these steps to get all the course notebooks into your community edition at once.

 This is very useful after the notes have been updated to your questions.